 The Land Bank applied for a fourth round of Community Revitalization Initiative funds in 2018 and was awarded \$2 million.
-These funds will enable the Land Bank to demolish 56 properties and renovate eight homes for sale to income-qualified owner occupants.
-This ratio is consistent with our use of Round 3 funding and represents a shift from Rounds 1 and 2 in which the Land Bank used \$5 million to demolish 43 structures and renovate 68.
+The majority of these funds were spent in 2019.
+Round 4 CRI funded projects completed in 2019 included 5 substantial renovations making move-in ready homes available to low-income buyers and 55 demolitions of blighted buildings.
 The Land Bank currently holds over 250 demolition candidates in inventory and this shift is in response to that challenge.

-2018 ACCOMPLISHMENTS
+2019 ACCOMPLISHMENTS

-- The Syracuse Common Council awarded \$750,000 to the Land Bank, \$500,000 of which was restricted to demolition (requiring a 1:1 match) and \$250,000 of which could be used for property maintenance. - The Onondaga County Legislature voted in September 2018 to include \$250,000 for the Land Bank in their 2019 budget. - In 2018, the Onondaga County Department of Social Services awarded the Land Bank a \$100,000 contract to hire JobsPlus! job trainees to deconstruct homes prior to demolition, stripping out architectural items that can be re-used in other renovations.
-The Land Bank is currently working with a not-for-profit architectural salvage store in Ithaca to sell this material and generate revenue to support the Land Bank's mission. - The Corporation acquired 261 vacant, abandoned, or tax-delinquent properties. - The Corporation demolished 35 derelict properties in 2018 bringing the total to date to 269.
-These demolitions were completed using some remaining Round 3 CRI grant funds and 2018-19 City funding. - The Corporation sold 118 properties for redevelopment consistent with its mission and purpose. - Proceeds from the sale of property totaled over \$1 million in 2018.
-The Corporation estimates that all properties sold to date are generating about \$1 million per year in property taxes. - Buyers who purchased properties in 2018 will invest approximately \$2.7 million in renovations.
+- The Syracuse Common Council awarded \$750,000 to the Land Bank, \$500,000 of which was restricted to demolition (requiring a 1:1 match) and \$250,000 of which could be used for property maintenance. - The Onondaga County Legislature voted in September 2019 to include \$250,000 for the Land Bank in their 2020 budget. - In 2019, the Land Bank continued to pursue architectural salvage opportunities prior to demolition, stripping out architectural items that can be re-used in other renovations.
+The Land Bank is currently working with a not-for-profit architectural salvage store in Ithaca to sell this material and generate revenue to support the Land Bank's mission. - The Corporation acquired 181 vacant, abandoned, or tax-delinquent properties. - The Corporation demolished 78 derelict properties in 2019 a record number in any one year bringing the total to date to 349.
+These 2019 demolitions were completed using Round 4 CRI grant funds, City funding, CDBG funds, County funds, and buyers who funded demolition in order to purchase a vacant lot. - The Corporation sold 163 properties for redevelopment consistent with its mission and purpose a record number of sales for any one year. - Proceeds from the sale of property totaled over \$1.5 million in 2019. - The Corporation estimates that all properties sold to date are generating about \$1.4 million per year in property taxes. - Buyers who purchased properties in 2019 will invest approximately \$4.8 million in renovations.
 The Land Bank's strategy of acquiring properties and marketing them for buyers to renovate is successfully leveraging private investment.
-To date, the Land Bank has sold 670 properties, leveraging over \$21 million in private renovation investment, and approximately 55 more sales are pending closing.

-- During the 2018 fiscal year, the Corporation conducted 17 public meetings.
-These included one (1) annual meeting, ten (10) regular meetings, two (2) special meetings of the Board of Directors, and four (4) committee meetings. - An independent certified public accounting firm performs the annual financial audit of the Corporation.
-The report will be available after March 19, 2018 on the Land Bank website at: http://syracuselandbank.org/about/#public-reporting.
+To date, the Land Bank has sold 853 properties, leveraging over \$26.6 million in private renovation investment, and approximately 91 more sales are pending closing. - During the 2019 fiscal year, the Corporation conducted 18 public meetings.
+These included one (1) annual meeting, eleven (11) regular meetings, two (2) special meetings of the Board of Directors, and four (4) committee meetings. - An independent certified public accounting firm performs the annual financial audit of the Corporation.
+The report will be available after March 30, 2020 on the Land Bank website at: http://syracuselandbank.org/about/#public-reporting.